Give us a Call

 Dina Kogan, SLP

-Dina Kogan is a dedicated and innovative Speech-Language Pathologist who has experience with both paediatric and adult populations in a variety of clinical settings in the US, Toronto, and Israel.
+Dina Kogan is a dedicated and innovative Speech-Language Pathologist who has worked with both paediatric and adult populations in a variety of clinical settings in the US, Toronto, and Israel.

 After working for several years as a Communicative Disorders Assistant and feeling passionate about the field, Dina decided to continue her education.
 She completed her Masters of Science in Speech-Language Pathology from the State University of New York at Fredonia.